Spriggans12/StravaActivitiesUpdater/README.md

 - **`app.date_file_path`**
 This is the location of the file containing the last execution date.
-This location should exist on your drive.
+This location should be accessible on your drive.
 If the file does not exist, it will be created.
 Examples : /home/pi/strava/lastExecution.txt  OR  C:/Users/you/strava/lastExecution.txt

 - **`app.max_time_to_update`**